rnwolf/jira-metrics-extract/README.rst

 The sections for `Connection`, `Criteria` and `Workflow` are required.

 Under `Conection`, only `Domain` is required.
-If not specified, the script will prompt for both or either of username and password when run.
+If not specified, the script will look for environment variables and if those are not found it will prompt for both or either of username and password when run.

 Under `Criteria`, all fields are technically optional, but you should specify at least some of them to avoid an unbounded query. `Issue types` and